nihirash/ZINC/README.md

 zinc mbasic test
 ```

 You shouldn't specify file extension for executable file(`.com` will be added automatically) and directory should no contain files with long file names.

+**NB!** Please don't specify file names with path.
+It should be executed in directory where CP/M files are(current directory will be used as emulated disk drive).

 ### Using UART1 from CP/M Applications